Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 6. Solder ball

 If your substrate construction is low, you may have a solder ball.
-It can also result when the PCB is wet during storage or there’s high ambient humidity.
+It can also result when the PCB is wet during storage or high ambient humidity.

 7. Short circuit or Solder joint bridge